rsksmart/devportal-1.0/_rsk/public-nodes.md

 ---
 layout: rsk
-title: Using RSK Nodes
+title: Using RSK Public Nodes (Mainnet & Testnet) provided by IOVLabs
-tags: rsk, networks, versions, rpc
+tags: rsk, networks, versions, rpc, mainnet, testnet, cUrl
 description: "RSK Nodes: Public nodes (Mainnet, Testnet), Versioning, RPC Methods, and cUrl example"
 collection_order: 2200
 ---

 ## Public Nodes

-RSK is currently provides two public nodes for testing purposes:
+IOVLabs currently provides two public nodes that you can use for testing purposes and you can find the information bellow.
+In case you want to run your own RSK Node (highly recommended for production environments in accordance to the bitcoiner's maxim: Don't trust.
+Verify.) you can follow the <a href="/rsk/node/install/">installation instructions here</a>.

 ### Testnet